beginning of content

 What is a baby walker?

-A baby walker is a circular frame on wheels that seats a baby who has not learnt to walk yet.
+A baby walker is a circular frame on wheels.
+Your baby can stand inside a baby walker and use their feet to move around.

-Some people believe that baby walkers are useful for their babies, to entertain them and help teach them to walk.
+Some people believe that baby walkers are useful to help teach their baby to walk.
 This is not true.
-Baby walkers can be dangerous and can actually delay your baby’s walking development.
+Baby walkers can be dangerous and can delay your baby’s walking development.

 What is an exercise jumper?

-An exercise jumper, also known as a jolly jumper or baby bouncer, is a device that holds a baby in sling seat with a spring or elastic.
-The device either comes in a standalone frame or can be attached to a door frame.
+An exercise jumper, also known as a baby bouncer, is a device that holds your baby in a sling seat.
+An exercise jumper may come in a frame or can be attached to a door frame.
+Your baby can bounce in the seat by pushing off the floor with their feet.

 How does a baby learn to walk?

-Most babies pass the following milestones while learning to walk:
+Most babies pass milestones while learning to walk, including:

-This means that babies need to spend plenty of time on the floor, learning and practising these activities.
+Babies need to spend plenty of time on the floor to learn and practise these movements.

 How can I help my baby's walking development?

 Let your baby spend lots of time on the floor.
-It's a safe space for your baby to learn to roll, sit and pull themselves up to stand.
+It's a safe space for your baby to learn to roll, sit and pull themselves up to standing.

-You can also place your baby close to soft furniture to help them with pulling-up.
+You can place your baby close to soft furniture so they can pull themselves up.

 If your baby is moving around, block off a safe area for them to play and move.
-You can also use a high-quality play pen or stationary activity centre.
+You can also use a play pen.

 Do baby walkers and jumpers help my baby learn to walk?

-NO - baby walkers and jumpers don't help a baby develop their walking.
-In fact, walkers and jumpers can impede or delay your baby achieving these important milestones.
+No — baby walkers and jumpers won't help your baby learn to walk.
+In fact, walkers and jumpers can delay your baby reaching these important milestones.
 The more time babies spend in a walker or a jumper, the more delay they experience.

-Babies tend to use their toes when they are in a walker or a jumper, which tightens their leg muscles and Achilles tendons (the thick cord at the back of the ankle) - this interferes with normal walking development.
-Once out of the device, they often want to keep using their toes, which is not how babies usually learn to walk.
+Babies tend to use their toes more when they are in a walker or a jumper.
+Once out of the device, they often want to keep using their toes.
+This affects their normal walking development.

-Being in a walker or jumper also means less time on hands and knees in a crawling or pre-crawling position.
-This is important to developing weight bearing through both the pelvis and shoulders.
+Being in a walker or jumper also means less time on hands and knees in a crawling position.
+Crawling is important as it helps your baby learn to take weight on their legs.

 Read more